ModR/M: Special SIB byte addressing modes

 For all the instructions that use VSIB, MIB or SIBMEM addressing, the SIB byte is mandatory - instruction encodings without the SIB byte will cause #UD (invalid instruction exception).
-For VSIB addressing, the INDEX=100 case is not treated specially (it will cause xmm4/ymm4/zmm4 to be used as index register); other than that, the INDEX=100 and the (MOD=00 BASE=101) special-cases work for VSIB/MIB/SIBMEM addressing in the same way as for regular SIB addressing.
+For VSIB addressing, the INDEX=100 case is not treated specially (it will cause xmm4/ymm4/zmm4 to be used as index register); other than that, the INDEX=100 and the MOD=00 BASE=101 special cases work for VSIB/MIB/SIBMEM addressing in the same way as for regular SIB addressing.

 64-bit changes

 AMD's 64-bit extension to the original instruction set make relatively few changes to 32-bit addressing, with the most significant being that in long mode, 64-bit addressing is the default.
 64-bit registers (RAX, RBX, RCX, etc.) are used rather than 32-bit registers for address computation.
 The displacement is not widened to 64 bits; MOD=11 continues to specify a 32-bit displacement, which is sign-extended to 64 bits.

-This may be changed with the address size override prefix 0x67, which changes to 32-bit addressing for the following instruction.
+It may be changed with the address size override prefix 0x67, which changes to 32-bit addressing for the following instruction.

-A second major addition is the REX prefix.
+The second major addition is the REX prefix.
 In long mode, opcodes whose highest four bits are 0100 (decimal 4) are a REX prefix, which provide an additional bit for each register field of the following instruction, doubling the number of available processor registers from eight to sixteen.
 Specifically, the four low-order bits are: